Darwinkel/ShepardTTS/README.md

 If you are a researcher, and you want access to the public ShepardTTS deployment, contact me.

 ## Usage notes
 Most voices perform best when narrating medium-length sentences with medium-length words.
-They tend to produce garbage and artifacts when confronted with very short words, excessive punctuation, and abbreviations.
+They tend to produce garbage and artifacts when confronted with very short words and sentences, excessive punctuation, and abbreviations.
+Sentences which are too long tend to cause hallucinations.
 As a rule of thumb: provide text input such that it could have reasonably occurred in the games.
 The more out-of-domain - and unnatural - the text input, the lower the chances of a good narration.

 ![This paragraph is a good example of appropriate text input.](/examples/1708512151_ME2_f-player_f-Shepard.ogg)